- Compare and contrast the function of the different types of lipoproteins as well as their relationship to heart disease.

 - L.D.L./H.D.L. warnings.
 High L.D.L. values warn of increased health risks for heart disease, while high H.D.L. values indicate a reduced risk for heart disease.

 - Oxidized L.D.L.
 L.D.L.s become more dangerous when oxidized.
 Oxidation is defined as the loss of electrons between two substances via a chemical reaction.
 If L.D.L. oxidation occurs, the oxidized L.D.L. is left unstable.
 Oxidized L.D.L. can speed up the process of plaque formation in the arteries.
 It is believed to hasten the deposition of cholesterol into the arterial walls and to induce a chronic inflammatory effect throughout the body’s vast network of vessels.
-This activity promotes atherosclerosis and significantly increases risks for heart attack or stroke.
+This activity promotes atherosclerosis and significantly increases the risk for heart attack or stroke.

 Blood Cholesterol Recommendations

 For healthy total blood cholesterol, the desired range you would want to maintain is under 200 mg/dL.
-More specifically, when looking at individual lipid profiles, a low amount of L.D.L. and a high amount of H.D.L. prevents excess buildup of cholesterol in the arteries and wards off potential health hazards.
+More specifically, when looking at individual lipid profiles, a low amount of L.D.L. and a high amount of H.D.L. prevents the excess buildup of cholesterol in the arteries and wards off potential health hazards.
 An L.D.L. level of fewer than 100 milligrams per deciliter is ideal while an L.D.L. level above 160 milligrams per deciliter would be considered high.
 In contrast, a low value of H.D.L. is a telltale sign that a person is living with major risks for disease.
 Values of less than 40 milligrams per deciliter for men and 50 milligrams per deciliter for women mark a risk factor for developing heart disease.
 In short, elevated L.D.L. blood lipid profiles indicate an increased risk of heart attack, while elevated H.D.L. blood lipid profiles indicate a reduced risk.

 The University of Maryland Medical Center reports that omega-3 fatty acids promote lower total cholesterol and lower triglycerides in people with high cholesterol.1 It is suggested that people consume omega-3 fatty acids such as alpha-linolenic acid in their diets regularly.
 Polyunsaturated fatty acids are especially beneficial to consume because they both lower L.D.L. and elevate H.D.L., thus contributing to healthy blood cholesterol levels.
 The study also reveals that saturated and trans fatty acids serve as catalysts for the increase of L.D.L. cholesterol.
-Additionally, trans fatty acids raise H.D.L. levels, which can impact negatively on total blood cholesterol.
+Additionally, trans fatty acids lower H.D.L. levels, which can impact negatively on total blood cholesterol.

 1 University of Maryland Medical Center.
 “Omega-3 fatty acids.”
 Accessed June 21, 2019.